-A TCP is intended to be a resource for a registrant to assist in protecting a client's financial interests or assets when responding to possible circumstances of financial exploitation or concerns about declining mental capacity.
-A client may name more than one TCP on their account.
-The registrant may rely on confirmation from the client that the TCP is the age of majority or older in the individual's jurisdiction of residence.
-A TCP does not replace or assume the role of a client-designated attorney under a POA.
-Nor does a TCP have the authority to transact on the client's account or to make any other decision on behalf of the client by virtue of being named a TCP.
-A client-designated attorney under a POA can also be named as a TCP, but clients should be encouraged to select a different individual, who is not involved in making financial decisions with respect to the client's account.
-A TCP should not be the client's dealing representative or advising representative.
+A TCP does not replace or assume the role of a client-designated attorney under a POA, nor does a TCP have the authority to transact on the client's account or to make any other decision on behalf of the client by virtue of being named a TCP.
+A client-designated attorney under a POA can be named as a TCP, but clients should be encouraged to select an individual who is not involved in making decisions with respect to the client's account.
+A TCP should not be the client's dealing representative or advising representative on the account.